Assessments, adjustments and demands for tax: Liability to interest on export assessments

 Court of Appeal case – Musashi Autoparts Europe Ltd

-Where an assessment is raised and the trader subsequently produces satisfactory evidence of export or removal, it is important to remember that any interest charged on the assessment is still legally due.
+Where an assessment is raised because the trader did not hold evidence of removal within the set time limits and the trader subsequently produces satisfactory evidence of export or removal, it is important to remember that subsequent production of evidence does not remove the obligation to pay any interest charged on the assessment.
 This is supported in the Court of Appeal case between the Commissioners and Musashi Autoparts Europe Ltd (formerly TAP Manufacturing Ltd)(2003/0658).

 The tribunal (LON/99/809) allowed the appeal but the High Court reversed this decision and upheld the assessment to interest.
 Lightman J held that